HC Slovan Bratislava: 2012–13 season

 In May, Slovan signed Rostislav Čada as the new head coach for the first KHL season, who had had a KHL experience from working at Avangard Omsk.
 After playing two friendly matches against KHL teams and the European Trophy during the summer months, Slovan opened the 2012–13 season with a home game against Ukrainian HC Donbass on 6 September 2012, losing 2–4 in front of a capacity crowd.
 The first win was achieved 4 days later by defeating Spartak Moscow 2–1 after a shootout.
 During the NHL lockout between September 2012 and January 2013, the two defenders Ľubomír Višňovský and Andrej Sekera enhanced the team.
 Slovan ended the season with 78 points as 6th of the Western conference and thus clinched a play-off spot in their first KHL season.
 In the first play-off round, Slovan played against then-defending champion Dynamo Moscow and lost all four matches.

 During the regular season, Slovan had sold out 25 out of its 26 home games with an average attendance of 9,977 spectators, which was the seventh-highest average attendance in Europe that season.

+Stadium

+HC Slovan Bratislava plays their home games at the Ondrej Nepela Stadium which is also known as Tipos Aréna.

+The arena was first opened on 15 December 1940.
+It was the first artificial ice rink in Bratislava.
+In 1957, a roof was added and the capacity was 7 000.

+Before the 1992 Men's Ice Hockey World Championships, the arena was renovated.
+The interior changed significantly and the capacity was 7 747.

+The arena was almost entirely rebuilt between 2009 and 2011, because Slovakia hosted the 2011 IIHF World Championship.
+Further improvements were carried out in 2019 to host the 2019 Men's Ice Hockey World Championships.